 This chapter encompasses legal claims that allow an injured party to recover financial compensation from the manufacturer or seller of a product.
 This can include faulty brakes, contaminated food and medicine lacking appropriate label warnings.

-Law firms advise manufacturers, distributors, suppliers retailers and others who make the product available to the public.
+Law firms advise manufacturers, distributors, suppliers, retailers and others who make the product available to the public.
 It also covers toxic tort, relating to the exposure to chemicals, pharmaceutical drugs or occupational hazards.
-Most pharmaceutical claims are mass tort cases, because drugs are consumed by thousands of people.
-Occupational toxic tort cases occur where industrial and other works have been exposed to toxic chemicals.
+Most pharmaceutical claims are mass tort cases because drugs are consumed by thousands of people.
+Occupational toxic tort cases occur where industrial and other workers have been exposed to toxic chemicals.

 Most of the law in this area has traditionally arisen from asbestos exposure.

 Projects: Power, Projects: Oil & Gas and Projects: Mining & Metals are firm only tables.
 Individual lawyers who practice across these three areas are recognized in the overall projects table.
-This section may include projects practitioners with broad-based projects expertise who are also ranked in Projects: LNG, Projects: PPP or Projects: Renewables & Alternative Energy.
+This section may include projects practitioners with broad-based projects expertise who are also ranked in Projects: LNG, Projects: PPP, Projects: Renewables & Alternative Energy or Projects: Agency Financing.
 Please see the sub-section definitions below for the type of work covered by practitioners ranked in this section.